shenlebantongying/MenuStopWatch_macOS/README.md

-# Dead Simple and Efficient StopWatch on MenuBar.
+# Dead Simple and Efficient StopWatch in MenuBar.

 Source code only with no license.